How can knowledge of Spanish help you in your career?

-What is the scope and opportunities in India?
-How Spanish makes you more desirable for higher paying language jobs?
-Read along.
+What is the scope and jobs after learning Spanish in India?
+How it makes you more desirable for higher-paying language employment?
+Let’s find out!

-If you speak Spanish, you have the option of choosing from different career pathways such a Foreign Language Teaching, Traveling and Tourism, Translation, Interpretation, Foreign Service, International Business, Journalism — areas where Spanish will be a valuable asset that would bring in the big cash and will definitely boost your career prospect.
+These are some areas where Spanish will be a valuable asset that would bring in the big cash and will surely boost your career outlook.

 1. Career as a Spanish Translation and Interpreter